 TO KNOW GOD AND TO MAKE GOD KNOWN

-Many thanks for your continued prayers, patience and support as we ease our way safely out of lockdown.
+Many thanks for your continued prayers, patience and support at this unpredictable time.

 Father, during this time of uncertainty may your Church be a sign of hope, comfort and love to all.